BR0kEN-/cikit/docs/matrix/host/README.md

 ### Whether host for matrix can be a virtual machine?

 Yes.
 But it's **definitely not recommended**, because you will create virtual machines inside of virtual machine.
-Also, nested virtualization must be operable on hardware level.
+Also, nested virtualization must be supported on hardware level.
 And be ready for slower usability doing this weird way.